 “It created rise to all kinds of criminal enterprises, all kinds of black markets that created alcohol that was frankly more dangerous to consume, more dangerous to go buy because you were dealing with a criminal element, and it funneled lots of money to people who caused lots of havoc in many communities across the country,” Oliver says.

 “When you make something illegal, the only people who will be engaging in that marketplace are those who do not care about the law.
 And by its very essence, that creates a criminal element, criminality creates violence.”

 By 1933, Americans had enough and passed the 21st Amendment repealing Prohibition.

-Soon after, attention shifted to smokeable marijuanna.
+Soon after, attention shifted to smokeable marijuana.
 Possession or transfer of smokeable marijuana became illegal in 1937 under the Marijuana Tax Act.
-Those people opposing recreational marijuana noted that it was used by Mexican refugees, Blacks, and lower-class whites, and eventually, Beatniks and hippies.
+Those people opposing recreational marijuana noted that it was used by Mexican refugees, Blacks, lower-class whites, and eventually, Beatniks and hippies.

 As for just saying no, 21 states have said yes to legalized recreational use for adults and 10 more have decriminalized small amounts for adults.
 Oliver says ending the drug war ironically will reduce crime, just as ending alcohol prohibition lessened the crime that came with prohibition.

 “When you criminalize each and every activity, you encourage more criminality, you encourage more danger, and you encourage less safety in your community.
 We need to be ending the prohibition of drugs and actually looking toward fixing this issue but not using a police state to do it because that is a failure.
 We have seen it fail time and time again," he said.